cleaniquecoders/packager/README.md

 With this hook command, your target package will be autoload in `composer.json` and the package service provider class will be inserted in `providers` key in `config/app.php`.

-You may want to run `composer dumpautoload` to make sure the package service provider is loaded.
+You may want to run `composer dumpautoload -o` to make sure the package service provider is loaded.

+> Under consideration to remove this feature the Laravel Package Development only require Orchestra/Testbench to the with Laravel Application

 ## Contributing